Motors & Loads calculator

 Motor Current Calculator for Formula Amps, Nameplate Checks, and NEC Next Steps

 Use this page when you need to estimate or compare motor current from the motor's operating data: horsepower or kW, voltage, efficiency, and power factor.
-For example, a 10 HP, 460V, three-phase motor at 90% efficiency and 0.85 power factor calculates to about 12.2 A by formula, while the NEC 430.250 table value for the same HP and voltage is 14 A. That comparison is useful because formula current, NEC table FLC, nameplate FLA, starting current, and protection settings do not all serve the same job.
+Enter the motor data first, then compare formula current, NEC table FLC, nameplate FLA, starting-current context, and protection next steps in the result because those current values do not all serve the same job.

 What Each Mode Does